jutgreen/python/README.md

 # python
-Python scripts for personal use
+Python learning & scripts for personal use